WinVector/Examples/rebalance/ShiftFallacy.md

     ## [1] 9.004022

-Part of that is the balanced model is scaled wrong.
+Part of this issue is that the balanced model is scaled wrong.
 It’s average prediction is, by design, inflated.

 ``` r
 mean(predict(m_shift, newdata = d, type = 'response'))